Rocky Mountain (film): Plot

 That night, the Indians burn the stage.
 Next morning, a detachment of four Union soldiers and three Shoshone scouts examine the ashes.
 Barstow's men ambush the detachment, killing one and capturing the rest, including Lt.
 Rickey.
 From them, Barstow learns that the Union knows about their presence in California and that California Beal is actually Cole Smith himself.
 Smith leaves, promising to return in two days with his men.
 Craigie talks with the Shoshone scouts and learns that they are really a chief, Man Dog, and his sons.
 He warns Barstow that they will escape and return with their tribe.
-That night, while Jimmy (Dickie Jones) is on watch, the Indians try to escape.
+That night, while Jimmy is on watch, the Indians try to escape.
 The soldiers kill two of them, but Man Dog evades their bullets.

 In the morning, Rickey suggests that he take Johanna to a nearby garrison before the Indians arrive.
 Barstow, however, hopes that Smith's men will come before the Indians do and rejects the suggestion.
 Near dawn, Rickey's men jump their guards.
 One dies in the attempt, and another's recaptured, but Rickey makes his escape.
 The Southerners find a riderless horse but it turns out to be Smith's, not Rickey's, and they realize that help is not coming.

 Barstow decides to use all his men to lure the Indians away from the mountain while Johanna, Craigie and the Union trooper escape.
 The greatly outnumbered Rebels ride into a box canyon and turn to fight, charging the Shoshone.
 During the battle, Rickey returns with a troop of Union cavalry, and Johanna tells Rickey what has happened.
 The cavalry attempt to save Barstow's men but are too late; all the Southerners have been killed.
 Rickey raises their rebel flag on top of Rocky Mountain to salute the bravery of their fallen foes.